 It is recommended to use your native Python installation, or package manager.
 However, if those fail you or you want the absolute latest version, Python can be obtained from here: http://www.python.org/download/.
 Installation should be quite straightforward.
 When it is installed, typing ‘python’ at the command prompt should indicate the correct version.
 Different versions of python can happily coexist, and it is usually a bad idea to remove the default one that came with your system.
 Note that you may need to either make sure the new python executable is in your path ahead of the old one, or create an alias.

 Line editing, history and tab completion

 Life with Python is much better if you can use the arrow keys to edit the current line, browse the command history, and hit tab to complete or get suggestions for commands.
+This will usually happen automatically, and certainly if you use IPython or something similar.
 If you can’t do all that in your python, then you need to enable it.
-See here.
+There is some useful advice here.

 Numpy, Scipy, Matplotlib, PyTables, SymPy, etc.